xotonic/mts/README.md

 Where was 2 options on how to represent the codes in SQL schema:
  - Store values as `ENUM`
  - Store them in a separate EAV table
+ - Store its in the application layer
+The 3rd option might lead to inconsistency of the data due to potential bugs in application logic.
+Use of the 1st option would lead to a lot of ALTER TYPE operations in future which involves high risks and reduces flexibility.
 Due to a few amount of currently supported currencies the second way has been considered more appropriate.
-Use of the 1st option would lead to a lot of ALTER TYPE operations in future which involves high risks and reduces flexibility.

 Also, assume the similar implementation of the operation in PostgreSQL:
 >The problem is that changing the member list for an ENUM column